 Virtual Assessment Centres: Everything You Need to Know to Prepare

-A virtual assessment centre might sound daunting.
-But you’ll be pleased to know that it’s not that different from your standard assessment centre.
-This blog will cover:
+A virtual assessment centre or online assessment centre might sound scary.
+But you’ll be pleased to know that it’s really not that different from your standard assessment centre.

 What is a virtual assessment centre?

-That means you won’t need to visit the company offices, or meet any recruiter in person — so less money on a train ticket and more towards a cheeky Nando’s.
+That means you won’t need to visit the company offices or meet any recruiter in person — so less money on a train ticket and more towards a cheeky Nando’s.

-Just like the traditional in-person assessment centre, virtual assessment centres are designed to support you to be the best candidate you can be.
-If you consider yourself to have a disability or health condition, you can share this with your employer beforehand.
-Then they can make the necessary adjustments to ensure you can fully participate.
+So, if you consider yourself to have a disability or health condition, you should share this with your employer beforehand.
+They can then make the necessary adjustments to ensure you can fully participate.

 Before the day

-When you receive an invitation to attend a virtual assessment centre, the employer will also send you a briefing email to ensure you are able to join smoothly on the day.
-So you may need to complete some admin tasks prior to your virtual assessment centre, such as:
+When you receive an invitation to attend a virtual assessment centre, the employer will also send you a briefing email to ensure you can join on the day.
+You may need to complete some admin tasks before your virtual assessment centre; these can include:

-You’ll also be sent a full timetable of the day’s tasks in advance, as well as instructions on how to prepare and any supporting material (e.g. case studies).
-Make sure you read this information thoroughly so you know what to expect.
+You’ll also be sent a full timetable of the day’s tasks in advance and instructions on how to prepare and any supporting material (e.g. case studies).
+Read everything.
+And study the job description.